the mountains of Great Basin

 Best Road Trip Route From Las Vegas to Yosemite National Park

-From Las Vegas you could drive the interstate route to Yosemite but the best route is via Highway 395.
+From Las Vegas you could drive the interstate route to Yosemite but the best route, in my opinion, is via Highway 395.
 This gives you the chance to enter the park from the eastern side and see a few things you might not see if you go in on the west side.

 Even though it might be slower than driving the interstate and entering at the more popular western entrances, the towns and sights along Highway 395 are unparalleled.